ni/nimble/packages/nimble-components/src/toggle-tip/specs/toggle-tip-ixd.md

 **When to use:**

 -   In a _form_ or _editor_ view to display additional information or context for a specific element.
--   When the additional information or context provided by the toggle tip is not valuable for most users of the control.
+-   When the additional information or context provided by the toggletip is not valuable for most users of the control.

 **When not to use:**